Chnapy/timeflies/docs/gameplay/game-mechanics/character.md

 Characters have several attributes:

-- **Life**
+- **Health**

     To play a character, he has to be alive.
-His life has to be more than 0, otherwise he dies and cannot be played again.
+His health has to be more than 0, otherwise he dies and cannot be played again.

 - **Action time**